-The next blood samples are usually collected for 1 - 2 hours after you finish drinking the glucose solution.
+- The next blood samples are usually collected for 1 to 2 hours after you finish drinking the glucose solution.
 Sometimes they are taken every 30 or 60 minutes.

-Do not eat anything and limit physical activity for 10 - 12 hours before the test, so that you don't affect the test results.
+Do not eat anything and limit physical activity for 10 to 12 hours before the test.

-If your child is to have this test performed, it may be helpful to explain how the test will feel and even demonstrate on a doll.
+If your child is to have this test done, it may be helpful to explain how the test will feel and even demonstrate on a doll.
 The more familiar your child is with what will happen and why, the less anxiety the child will feel.

-When the needle is inserted to draw blood, some people feel moderate pain, while others feel only a prick or stinging sensation.
+When the needle is inserted to draw blood, some people feel moderate pain.
+Others feel only a prick or stinging.
 Afterward, there may be some throbbing or slight bruising.
 This soon goes away.